open-ephys/gui-docs/source/FAQ/index.rst

 **Can I use the GUI for human EEG experiments?**

 EEG systems compatible with the Lab Streaming Layer protocol can be used with the GUI's :ref:`lslinlet` plugin.
 However, most of the plugins have been optimized for extracellular recordings from implanted electrodes, and the GUI is not designed to be used as a clinical EEG system.
-If you're looking for a system that can be used for human EEG experiments, we recommend checking out `OpenBCI <https://openbci.com/>`__.
+If you're looking for an open-source system that can be used for human EEG experiments, we recommend checking out `OpenBCI <https://openbci.com/>`__.

 |

-**I love using open-source tools, but I'm not a developer myself.
+**I want to support open-source tools, but I'm not a developer myself.
 How can I contribute?**

 First and foremost, simply using the GUI is extremely helpful.
 Feedback about bugs and feature requests helps guide our development process and makes the software better for everyone.
 If you subscribe to our `forum <https://groups.google.com/g/open-ephys>`__, you'll receive requests to help test out new features prior to each release.